alma4rebi/swift-programming-language/book/ClassesAndStructures.md

 Note

 Unlike Objective-C, Swift enables you to set sub-properties of a structure property directly.
-In the last example above, the `width`{.code-voice} property of the `resolution`{.code-voice} property of `someVideoMode`{.code-voice} is set directly, without your needing to set the entire `resolution`{.code-voice} property to a new value.
+In the last example above, the `width` property of the `resolution` property of `someVideoMode` is set directly, without your needing to set the entire `resolution` property to a new value.